Vans Unveils Massive New Street Section at Montreal’s Olympic Park Skatepark

 “The objective is to offer skateboarders of all ages and all skill levels a best in class facility, where they can be active, express themselves and develop their creativity.
 In combining sport and creativity, we believe skateboarding can contribute to maintaining good physical and mental health.
 With a diverse range of obstacles and features, we want to give all Montrealers the opportunity to dig into skateboard culture, whether they’re already part of the Montreal Skate Community, are interested in trying skateboarding for the first time, or simply want to watch.” — Alex Auchu, Marketing Manager at Vans Canada.

-The construction was financed in two phases by Olympic Park and by a sponsorship from Vans.
-The Park finances these investments within the framework of its Investment and Building plan to the tune of $8 M. The first phase of restoration of the paving of the esplanade in the 900 sector, which was completed during 2017-2019, included among other items the installation of the skate bowl and the addition of structural support elements for it.
+$8 M. The first phase of restoration of the paving of the esplanade in the 900 sector, which was completed during 2017-2019, included among other items the installation of the skate bowl and the addition of structural support elements for it.
 The second phase of the work, began in August 2020 and finalized in June 2021, includes the restoration of the paving around the skate bowl and the sealing of the area, the addition of the new street features as well as the revitalization of the fountains around the skatepark.

 The skatepark was designed by Vans in collaboration with internationally-recognized design and build firm, California Skateparks, offering residents of Montreal a world class facility and one of the best places to practice skateboarding in Canada.